 A second argument is that riding provides horses with an enriched environment.
 Again, this can as easily be achieved without someone atop them by walking a horse from the ground.

-A third argument is one that comes in many forms but always starts with “by my horse loves…” and insert being ridden, going to shows, wearing a bridle, having a bit, running the barrels, and what have you.
+A third argument is one that comes in many forms but always starts with “but my horse loves…” and insert: being ridden, going to shows, wearing a bridle, having a bit, running the barrels, and what have you.

 Perhaps there is a horse out there who genuinely loves to be ridden—it is still important to understand the impact of riding on a horse’s body.
 What I’m going to cover is a cursory look into the impact of horseback riding on horses.
 I have links to additional resources a the foot of this post and I urge you to reference those studies to delve deeper into his topic.